-The amendment is effective for the financial year ending 30 September 2024.
-The amendment is not expected to have a material impact on the annual financial statements.
+The amendments are applied retrospectively and are effective for the financial year ending 30 September 2024, with early application permitted.
+The amendments are not expected to have a material impact on the group's consolidated financial statements.

 3 Changes in accounting policies and disclosures continued